 Japan's Suicide Salarymen Are Dying For Work

-Photo by Reuben Stanton.
+Photo by Matt Watts

 I recently took a trip to Brussels and met a Japanese holiday maker in the hostel I was staying in.
 At 4:00AM that morning, when I heard Sayaka – my new Japanese friend – quietly answer her phone and creep from her bed to the downstairs computer room, I was naturally interested in what she was up to.
 A mole, keeping tabs on guests for the hostel owners?
 A weirdo, relaying late-night messages about Brussels to her parents because she didn't feel comfortable using the internet in daylight?